knbz/security-advisor/ts_index.md

 When you upload or edit an image for a direct connection it doesn't immediately display.

 {: tsCauses}
-There is a known issue with images displaying correctly.
+It is a known issue that images are not displaying correctly.

 {: tsResolve}
 To see the updated image, refresh your browser.
-The new image will be displayed in the direct connection table.
+The new image is displayed in the direct connection table.